BlogA State Museum Like No Other

 In June, 2023, after seven years of development and construction, the most significant change at the Museum occurred; a new visitor center and entry experience opened to the public.
 Conceived in 2010 by Kraków based Kozień Architecti and funded by a European Regional Development fund, the project refurbished the existing visitor center, formerly the camp slaughterhouse, added a striking new building, and most importantly, created a disquieting below-grade path from the visitor center to the main camp, Auschwitz 1.
 The austere design distinguishes itself from the red-tiled clipped box-gabled roofs of the 22 former Polish Army barracks.
 In the words of the architect, “The Auschwitz-Birkenau camp is a monument, a place-sign.
 Zone of Silence.
 The spatial composition of the service area and the entrance to the site should listen to this silence.
 In silence.”

 The adjacent wedge-shaped building houses a hostel and cafeteria.
+The adjacent wedge-shaped building houses a hostel and cafeteria.
 Two equally architectonic structures house the ticketing offices and restrooms.
-Their length and location create distinct lines of flow for the almost 2 million annual visitors, many who arrive by tourbus.
+Their length and location create distinct lines of flow for the almost 2 million annual visitors, many of whom arrive by tour bus.
 The museum bus shuttle leaves every 30 minutes from in front of the Cafeteria to Auschwitz 2, Birkenau.

-The only drawback to the new visitor center flow is access to the large bookstore, there are two.
-If you are trying to follow you guide to Birkenau, you have limited time at the bookstore with its collections marked in numerous language groups.
-There is no returning to the bookstore once you leave the security area.
+The only drawback to the new visitor center flow is access to the large bookstore—there are two.
+If you are trying to follow your guide to Birkenau, you have limited time at the bookstore, which has collections marked in numerous language groups.
+Once you leave the security area, you cannot return to the bookstore.

 Volume study of the new buildings as part of visitor center experience, Kozień Architects.